 What can or should we do?

 - Love them unconditionally – Another finding is that happiness comes from love and connection with others.
-In order to give and receive love, one must first love themselves.
-Learning to love themselves comes from having unconditional love shown to them: not based on performance or accolades but unconditional, non-judgmental love.
-This means that we may have to put our egos and devices to the side to accept our children for who they are instead of what we want them to become.
+To give and receive love, one must first love themselves.
+Learning to love themselves comes from having unconditional and non-judgmental love shown to them.
+It is not based on performance or accolades.
+We may have to set aside our egos and agendas so we can accept our children for who they are instead of what we want them to become.

-If you find that you are struggling with “letting go” as a parent, or you recognize that your child is struggling with anxiety due to pressure (either real or perceived) from you, we recommend that you schedule an appointment with Ida Holem, a therapist who specializes helping in adolescents and parents.
+If you can identify with being a helicopter parent and find that you are struggling to let go as a parent, or you recognize that your child is struggling with anxiety due to pressure (either real or perceived) from you, we recommend that you schedule an appointment with one of our therapists who specialize in helping adolescents and parents.